 The school district will provide a regularly-updated report with the number and location of confirmed COVID-19 cases within the school and administrative buildings.

 The cases are organized by the date when they were reported to the school division.
-So far there have been 24 cumulative cases since school started Sept.
-8, but the website doesn’t list more than one case per building.
+The website doesn’t list more than one case per building.

 VBCPS said out of respect for the privacy of staff and students, cases will refer to “individuals” only.